-We’ve got snow!
-MyNorth has partnered with Tom O’Hare, chief meteorologist at 9&10 News, to bring you the latest Northern Michigan snowfall map, updated each week.
+MyNorth has partnered with Tom O’Hare, chief meteorologist at 9&10 News, to bring you the latest Northern Michigan snowfall map and winter storm predictions.

 Northern Michigan’s snowy season started early and has been adding up.
 It was great for hunters with tracking snow for much of the firearm deer season.
 There’s a wide range in season totals so far with lake effect being the biggest factor in the differences.
 Gaylord, Traverse City and Houghton Lake are around average while Petoskey and Sault Ste.
 Marie are both well above average.

 This weekend starts off cold with a couple of snow showers, but they won’t amount to much.
 Skies then set to dry out as high pressure slides into the region.
 That means very quiet skies with sunshine developing through the weekend!
 Snow lovers are not a fan of this forecast as there isn’t much of anything large expected for a while.
 Looks like the best place to go for notable snow is in the U.P. and local ski resorts.